 With the support of individuals and businesses in the community, we are able to make it a better place for children to grow– today and tomorrow!

-We meet the Second and Fourth Thursday of each month at 7pm at Strikes Unlimited in Rocklin, CA. Find us in the banquet room on the left side of Halftime Bar & Grill.
+We typically meet the Second and Fourth Thursday of each month at 7pm at Strikes Unlimited in Rocklin, CA. Find us in the banquet room on the left side of Halftime Bar & Grill.
 Sometimes (especially around Summer and the Winter holidays) we reschedule, so if you’re coming to visit, call or email to let us know you’re coming!

 If you are interested in joining the club, the best way to get started is to attend a meeting.
 Guests are always welcomed with a free beverage of their choice.
 If you have additional questions and are unable to attend a meeting, contact us using the links below.

 How to get in touch with the club:

 PO Box 111

 Roseville, CA 95678